Understanding The Locus Of Control Theory In The Workplace

 The theory suggests that individuals with an internal locus of control are more likely to take responsibility for their actions and are typically more proactive in seeking out opportunities for growth and development.

-On the other hand, those with an external locus of control may feel powerless and believe that their efforts will not significantly impact outcomes.
+Conversely, those with an external locus of control may feel powerless and believe their efforts will not significantly impact outcomes.

 Seven Examples of Locus of Control in the Workplace